SetropLeo/Common-Design-Patterns/README.md

 # 1. Strategy Pattern

-a) What is it/What it does?
+a) What it is/What it does?

 - It is a pattern that extracts the behavior of an object into separated classes.